 - You should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.

-- The above qualities will be assessed during the selection process, including using your graduate application form, your Weidenfeld-Hoffmann Scholarships Questionnaire and (if relevant) your interview.
+- The above qualities will be assessed during the selection process, including using your undergraduate or postgraduate degree application form, your Weidenfeld-Hoffmann Scholarships Questionnaire and (if relevant) your interview.